Arrays are used to store multiple items in a single object.

 []

-Using Array Splice()
+Empty an Array Using Array Splice()

 The Array.splice() method changes the array by removing or replacing the existing items.

-To empty an array using the array.splice()
+To empty an array using the array.splice(),

-, you need to pass 0 as the start index and the array.length
+• Pass 0 as the start index and the array.length as the end index.

 Code